Base64 Encoding Explained: What It Is and When to Use It

 A beginner-friendly guide to Base64 — how it works, real-world use cases, and how to encode or decode strings for free in your browser.

-Base64 shows up everywhere in web development — in JWT tokens, data URIs, email attachments, and API authentication.
+Base64 shows up everywhere in web development — in JWT tokens, data URIs, email attachments, and API authentication headers.
 Here’s a clear explanation of what it is, how it works, and when you actually need it.

 What is Base64?

-Base64 is an encoding scheme that converts binary data (or any text) into a string of 64 printable ASCII characters: A–Z, a–z, 0–9, +, and /.
+Base64 is an encoding scheme that converts binary data into a string of 64 printable ASCII characters: A–Z, a–z, 0–9, +, and /.
 The = character is used as padding at the end.

-The name comes from the fact that each Base64 digit represents 6 bits of data (2⁶ = 64).
+The name comes from the math: each Base64 digit represents 6 bits (2⁶ = 64).
 Three bytes of binary input (24 bits) become four Base64 characters (4 × 6 = 24 bits).
+The trade-off is size — Base64 output is always about 33% larger than the original.

 Input: "Hello"